pyk/hsr/README.md

 # HSR

-This repository contains code that I use to build a model for hand signals recognition system.
+This repository contains code that I use to build a machine learning model for hand signals recognition system.

 ![Eval example](hsr-eval.png)